While we are out evangelizing Google for Jobs, we often get asked how it differs from the Google ATS, Google Hire.

 - Leverage Google to get more candidates

-Visibility on Google is essential for employers.
+Visibility is essential for employers looking to hire with Google.
 We recommend the following steps to get started:

 - Determine whether your jobs are showing up on Google